M1841 12-pounder howitzer: Background

+Note that the M1841 mountain howitzer was of the same 12-pounder caliber.
+The mountain howitzer was a much smaller weapon that made it highly mobile in rough terrain.
+However, because of its shorter range, the mountain howitzer filled only a minor role in the American Civil War, being used in the Western Theater.

 Specifications

 The Model 1841 bronze 12-pounder howitzer barrel was 53.0 in from the base ring to the muzzle and weighed 785 lb.
 The diameter of the bore (caliber) was 4.62 in and the bore length was 43.25 in.
 This means the bore was 9.36 calibers long.
 The howitzer fired a 8.9 lb shell.
 At 5° elevation, the gun could throw the shell a distance of 1072 yd with the standard firing charge of 1.0 lb.
 Using a 1.0 lb. charge, the howitzer could hurl the shell a distance of 840 yd at 3° elevation and 975 yd at 4° elevation.
 Canister shot was effective out to a distance of 350 yd.
-The 12-pounder spherical case shot was loaded with 78 musket balls.
+The 12-pounder spherical case shot (also called shrapnel) was loaded with 78 musket balls.
 The 12-pounder canister round contained 27 cast iron balls.